9 Real Estate Prospecting Letter Templates for Lead Outreach

 Don’t hesitate to reach out with any additional thoughts or questions!

-Looking forward to meeting with you in the very near future.
+Looking forward to meeting with you soon.

 Sincerely,